fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-condition-intro.md

 in THL specification.
 When `asserter` references a PractitionerRole, it can provide information for both codeId 11: Toteajan nimi and codeId 19: Toteajan palveluyksikkö.

-#### Is not authored by a medical doctor (*Käyntisyy*)

-Some conditions are very much like diagnosis but the asserter is not a medical doctor.
-THL specification identifies these as *käyntisyy*.

-Extension `isNotAuthoredByMedicalDoctor` with value `true` MUST be used when condition is a *käyntisyy*.
-It MAY be used with value `false` on medical doctor asserted diagnosis, but absence of this extension SHALL be interpreted as not being a *käyntisyy*.

 #### Type of sport in injury cases

 Extension `sport`.